Reasons why you might call me:

 The Gambler

-During his long and storied life, he had traveled the world in the Army.
 He had married a few times and had a few children, and a couple of grandchildren.
 He had gained and lost very close friends.
 One of his longest lasting friendships had recently begun to fizzle.
 The other man had gotten a girlfriend, and he and the woman were spending more time together leaving Harold mostly alone with his cats and pictures and memories of days gone by.
-And he led a full life as I would come to know in those next 5 years.
+However, he had led a full life as I would come to know in those next 5 years.

 One of the things I found out about Harold was that he had a love of gambling.
 He mostly loved 3 card poker machines and tables.
 He told me that at one time when he and his friend were more active, they traveled to many of the casinos in the south and won a lot of money.
 He conveniently left out that he probably lost more money than he won, but hey, it was his story to tell.